THE GREATEST LIE EVER TOLD

 Neither are we implying that the weak believer should despair because he is not being successful in “saving himself.”
 Never allow yourself to become discouraged no matter how hopeless your case appears to be.
 The Lord will accept you and love you and bring you through to complete salvation as long as this is what you desire.

-The Christians who are in danger are those who, in an attitude of smug complacency, are declaring that since they have assented verbally to the theological facts concerning the atonement and the resurrection of the Lord and have made the correct verbal profession they are eternally secure in Christ, even though they are filled with worldliness, lust, and self-will.
+The Christians who are in danger are those who, in an attitude of smug complacency, are declaring that since they have assented verbally to the theological facts concerning the atonement and the resurrection of the Lord and have made the correct verbal profession, they are eternally secure in Christ, even though they are filled with worldliness, lust, and self-will.
 They are not humble of heart nor repentant.
 They shall suffer greatly during the coming age of moral horrors until they bow the knee to the Lord Jesus.

-It also is a fact that the most wretched sinner, no matter what he may have done, can come to God through the Lord Jesus Christ and gain right standing with God.
+Also, the most wretched sinner, no matter what he may have done, can come to God through the Lord Jesus Christ and gain right standing with God.
 So great is the redemption provided through Christ!

 These are unchangeable, Divinely established facts.
 The very heavens and the earth shall pass away but God’s Word through the Lord Jesus shall never pass away.

 Jesus gave us the Spirit of God so we would have power to bear witness of His atoning death and triumphant resurrection.
 By far the most important part of the witness the Lord desires is the evidence of Christ’s resurrection portrayed in the transformed moral behavior of the believer.
 The blood of the cross has released us from Satan’s authority.
-We now are qualified to fight in the Spirit of God against all the sin and rebellion found in the “body of sin” located in our personality.
+We are now qualified to fight in the Spirit of God against all the sin and rebellion found in the “body of sin” located in our personality.

 People, including the Jews, are looking for the Presence of God in us.
 They desire to see Jesus.
 But what they are beholding is the malice and wickedness that always proceed from the adamic nature.